Nigel Keay - Souffle coupé for wind quintet (2015)

 While the work is in three separate and contrasting movements, recalling traditional classical form, each movement grows out of material presented in the preceding movement (or movements).
 The second movement, La ville reprend sa vie, includes textures of lighter density, reducing the dialogue down to two voices in several instances, while searching for a corresponding lighter ambiance, which is suggested towards the end of the movement.To conclude Souffle coupé, the third and final movement, Epilogue, is somewhat reflective in nature – expressive of the social reflection prompted by the traumatic events that struck the cities of Saint-Denis and Paris.

-Saturday 20th May 2017, 8pm.
-Souffle coupé will be performed b.the Ensemble Quintitus at the Musée des Avelines, 60 Rue Gounod, 92210 Saint-Cloud.
+Saturday 20th May 2017, 8pm (Night of Museums).
+Souffle coupé will be performed by Ensemble Quintitus at the Musée des Avelines, 60 Rue Gounod, 92210 Saint-Cloud.
 (Works by Zemlinsky, Onslow, Keay & Dvorak)